jcmartinmu/jcmartinmu/README.md

 I strongly believe that health care should be a universal right and not a privilege.
 I hope AI can help to make this dream a reality.

-If you have comments or if there is something I can do to help you please email me to juan.c.martinez@vanderbilt.edu  📫
+If you have comments or if there is something I can do to help you please email me at jcmartinez.igeologo@gmail.com  📫
  - 😄 Pronouns: He/His

 ### Social Networks